Cleco Power breaks down reasons for higher bills, offers assistance to customers

 - For tips on how to reduce your energy usage, click here

 “By early next year, our fuel costs will be lower,” said Shane Hilton, president of Cleco Power.
 “The higher fuel charges from the February ice storms will roll off of bills in April 2022, and we intend to close Dolet Hills Power Station in Mansfield by the end of the year which will save customers who use 1,000 kWh approximately $9 to $15 per month in fuel costs.
 These savings will be higher for customers who use more than 1,000 kWh.

 “We understand these increases come during the time of the year when customer bills are historically higher because of the hot summer months, but we will work with our customers, large and small, on an individual basis like we always have to assist them in navigating the changes to their bill.”

-Cleco attributes the following factors as contributing to higher customer bills: 2020 hurricanes, increases in operating costs & new rate structure, extremely high temperatures and February ice storms & rising fuel costs.
+Cleco attributes the following factors as contributing to higher customer bills: 2020 hurricanes, increases in operating costs and new rate structure, extremely high temperatures and February ice storms, and rising fuel costs.

 The expenses included securing contractor crews from across the country (including their wages, transportation, lodging, etc.), the costs to repair and rebuild damaged systems, including renting specialized equipment, purchasing and replacing poles, transformers, cross arms, wire and more.